playfultechnology/pid-invertedpendulum/README.md

  - ( Double Click USER : Reverse Direction Balance according to code, but I can't see how you'd be able to do this)
  - Long Press X : Toggle Auto-Balance Mode.

 When Auto-Balance is selected, the Blue LED L2 will light up.
+Before continuing, **ensure the trolley is located all the way to the left-hand side** (i.e the encoder value P is shown close to 10000).
 Starting balancing in this mode will swing the pendulum back and forward until it reaches a point when:
  - the position is not close to the edge
  - the angle is near the balance point
  - the angular velocity is close to 0